- Workforce management

 Granting too much TOIL

 If you grant TOIL in complete excess, you could struggle to schedule your employees.
-It's hard for employees to take their earned time off if everyone is accruing too much TOIL.
+It's hard for employees to take their earned day in lieu if everyone is accruing too much TOIL.

 If your employees get into a position where they're building up a whole month of time off, it could lead to a serious problem in your workplace.